privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/core-concepts/workflow.md

 A "User" is any voter in a MACI poll.

-In order to participate in a MACI poll, a user will perform at least 2 on-chain transactions:
+In order to participate in a MACI poll, a user will perform at least 3 on-chain transactions (the first time they vote):

 1. Sign up with MACI
+2. Join a poll
-2. Vote on a poll
+3. Vote on a poll

 <!-- TODO: add flowchart that demonstrates this (but show happy path, not key switching) -->
 <!-- https://miro.medium.com/v2/resize:fit:1400/format:webp/0*whHfC8-xxAwSyaaO -->